Fire Alarm Systems – Commercial

 Fire Alarm Bell and Emergency Light

-There are many different options when it comes to planning out a fire detection installation.
+There are many different options for fire alarm systems to consider, when it comes to planning out an installation.
 Monitored alarm systems help reduce emergency response times, and helps keep your space protected at all times, even after everyone has gone home.
 Some fire systems integrate with security systems to make overall safety management more efficient.
 Some instances call for a backup power source to run safety equipment in the event that there’s an outage, or damage to the electrical system occurs.
 Not sure where to start?
 Get in touch to consult with our experts.

 Most systems are wired in, however wireless ones are becoming more and more common.
 It’s clean and quick when it comes to setting things up in an existing structure.
 The installation has a low impact on businesses which are active in the space, and it is an ideal solution for temporary situations.
 A system like this can be addressable, and devices can be fitted with long-life batteries that will last for several years.